 Let $\{J_s^G=J_s^{(G,G')}\}$ be the collection of surjections as in the Theorem \ref{Thm: JD disconnected}.

 \begin{theorem} Let $G$ be a connected reductive group over $\fq$.
-Assume that, $G$ satisfies the condition in Prop. \ref{prop pinnindependence}.
-Let fix a pinning $\p=(G,B,T,\{X_{\alpha}\})$ of $G$ and let $\iota_{G,\p}$ be the corresponding duality involution (which does not dependent on the choice of our pinning).
+Assume that $G$ satisfies the condition in Prop. \ref{prop pinnindependence}.
+Let us fix a pinning $\p=(G,B,T,\{X_{\alpha}\})$ of $G$ and let $\iota_{G,\p}$ be the corresponding duality involution (which does not depend on the choice of our pinning).
 Then for any $\rho\in\E(G^F,s)$,

-\end{theorem} \begin{proof} Since duality involution takes semisimple element to its conjugate inverse.
-Hence, it maps $\E(G,s)$ to $\E(G,s^{-1}).$ Note that the duality involution is independent of pinning and $G_{\ad}^F$ acts transitively on set of pinnings.
+\end{theorem} \begin{proof} Since the duality involution takes a semisimple element to a conjugate of its inverse, it maps $\E(G,s)$ to $\E(G,s^{-1}).$ Note that the duality involution is independent of the pinning and $G_{\ad}^F$ acts transitively on the set of pinnings.
 The action of $G'^F$ on $\Irr(G^F)$ is via $G_{\ad}^F$, hence it induces a map,